aline-aline/frontend-nanodegree-neighbourhood-map/README.md

 ## Description

-Made for the Udacity Frontend-Nanodegree, in this project you will see a map the museums of São Paulo, Brazil.
+Made for the Udacity Frontend-Nanodegree, in this project you will see a map of the museums in São Paulo, Brazil.
 This map is included via the Google Maps API.
 Functionality includes clickable markers with content from wikipedia matching to the locations and a search function for filtering the museums.

 ## Getting started